Scott Surovell: Political career

-In 2018, Surovell carried legislation that authorized $3.4 million of payments from the Commonwealth of Virginia to pay for the wrongful incarceration of The Norfolk Four if the monies were matched by the City of Norfolk.
+In 2018, Surovell carried legislation that authorized $3.4 million of payments from the Commonwealth of Virginia to pay for the wrongful incarceration of the Norfolk Four if the monies were matched by the City of Norfolk.
 That same year he also carried legislation he had introduced nine times which raised Virginia's threshold between misdemeanors and felonies to $500.

 In 2020, Surovell carried legislation that allowed undocumented immigrants to obtain driving privileges making Virginia the 17th state to allow such privileges.
 He also was Chief Sponsor of successful legislation to make Virginia the first Southern state to ban conversion therapy, passed legislation banning driving with a handheld mobile phone, and fracking for natural gas anywhere east of Interstate 95 in the Commonwealth of Virginia.
 He also led efforts to reform Virginia's criminal justice system in the 2021 Special Session that led to the end of Virginia's 200 year-old jury sentencing law and passage of legislation attacking racial profiling, policing reforms, restoring sentencing alternatives for rehabilitation, and expanding Virginia's credits for early release from prison.

-In the 2021 Session, Surovell was chief sponsor of legislation to repeal Virginia's death penalty after four centuries.
+In the 2021 Session, Surovell was chief sponsor of legislation to repeal Virginia's death penalty after four centuries of it being legal.
 He also led the efforts to reform Virginia's restrictive law prohibiting expungement or sealing of misdemeanor and felony convictions, and led the study and legislation that expanded the Court of Appeals of Virginia from 11 to 17 judges and provided of right of appeal in every civil and criminal case like every other state.

+In the 2022 Session, Surovell worked through divided government to pass legislation that allows for methane capture.

+On November 15, 2023, Surovell was elected Majority Leader of the Virginia Senate - beating out Hampton State Senator Mamie Locke.